-What does 2017 hold for Australian Energy Storage & how we do we compare globally?
+What does 2017 hold for Australian Energy Storage & how do we compare globally?
 Jan Rieche shares his thoughts…

 After having recently hosted the debate at the Australian Energy Storage Conference in Sydney, I am off to present at its North American counterpart in San Diego next week.
 As one of the biggest Energy conferences in the world, this is an opportune time to explore the differences and commonalities of both the Australian and the US markets.